Why Silver Clef Music Sometimes Includes Three Kinds of Scores

 On the other extreme, there are those happy-go-lucky types who read the score for the first time as the group sight-reads their parts, When they rehearse the tune with their group, they simply listen for what sounds off, and stop and correct that, referring to the score mostly for just tempo and meter changes, occasionally for dynamics.
 For these types of conductors, a condensed score is just fine.

-I would venture to guess people reading this fall somewhere between those two extremes.
+I would venture to guess people reading this essay fall somewhere between those two extremes.

 Full Scores – The Millennial Trend